Fast track your treatment

 Knee replacement surgery helps treat severe knee pain that cannot be managed through other (less invasive) treatment options, such as physiotherapy or medication.

 Your knee replacement cost in the UK will differ depending on where you receive treatment and the type of knee replacement surgery you have.
-The typical cost of knee replacement surgery in the UK starts from £12,000 (for private knee replacement surgery).
+The typical cost of knee replacement surgery in the UK is around £14,500 (for private knee replacement surgery).

 Your knee joint is more complex and sensitive than your hip joint, meaning knee surgery is often more painful than hip surgery.
 It can feel painful during the first four to six weeks following your operation, but after about six to 12 weeks you will usually experience an improvement in your pain.